2022 UPDATE: In the years since I wrote this post, there are some new pieces of information about eco friendly toilet paper I need to share with you.

 Again, I’ve used both of these brands for their premium bamboo paper and like both!
 They each have great quality paper and packaging.
 Personally, I really like that Who Gives a Crap offers a bulk size of 48 rolls, which works for me.
-I would rather get one big box once than smaller boxes over time.
-Also, I like that Who Gives a Crap sells other products, too.
-Both brands offer a good product!

 If you really want the most sustainable product AND to avoid plastic waste, consider the 100% recycled content toilet paper from Who Gives a Crap!

 If you are cautious about BPA, bamboo is still a more sustainable option than conventional timber-based toilet paper.